 Thanks to a mobile acoustic ceiling, the building is ideal for lectures, concerts and recitals.
 Moreover, the floating wooden floor makes the space highly suitable for dance performances.
-There is a grand piano, and the Smits organ (also national heritage) is also available to be played.
+The Smits organ (also national heritage) is also available to be played.
+The Steinway grand piano belonging to the legendary Russian pianist Youri Egorov has found a permanent home in the church.
 A plenary room and various sub-rooms and breakout rooms are available for conferences and meetings.

 Wedding celebrations are unforgettable if you arrive romantically by boat, mooring at the Amstelveld – a prime location with its beautiful Caucasian wingnut trees.

 Contact the Stadsherstel team for inspiration and information about the possibilities of this impressive historic building.

 Gebruik dit formulier als u interesse hebt in de huur van één van onze eventlocaties; vul het formulier zo zorgvuldig mogelijk in, zodat wij een passend antwoord kunnen geven.

 The origin of the name ‘De Duif’

 The name of this outstanding neoclassical monument, De Duif, means ‘The Dove’.
 The church owes its name to a predecessor, the 17th-century clandestine Catholic church Het Vrededuifje, ‘The Dove of Peace’, which once stood on Kerkstraat.
 From 1795 Catholics were again allowed openly to have churches, and Het Vrededuifje was the first in Amsterdam to take advantage of the relaxation of the rules.